The CNC machine is widely utilized for its high precision, reliability, efficiency, and capability to machine complex curved workpieces.

 III.
 Precision selection

-Of the above two indicators, repeat positioning accuracy is particularly important.
+Among these two indicators, repeat positioning accuracy is particularly important.

 Precision aluminum alloy shell processing

-In some open-loop and semi-closed-loop feed servo systems, the mechanical drive components after the measurement component are affected by various accidental factors and have considerable random error effects.
+In some open-loop and semi-closed-loop feed servo systems, the mechanical drive components after the measurement component are influenced by various accidental factors and have substantial random error effects.

 IV.
 Main specification selection of CNC machining center

-The three basic linear coordinate (X, Y, Z) strokes of the machine tool reflect the machining space allowed by the machine.
-The two coordinates X and Z in the lathe reflect the size of the allowable rotor.
+The three basic linear coordinates (X, Y, Z) strokes of the machine tool reflect the machining space available to the machine.

 In general, the contour size of the machined part should be within the machining space of the machine tool.